User738git/MENT2K/README.md

 ## Installation

-Go into the project folder and right click on an empty space.
+Go into the project folder in thunar and right click on an empty space.

 Click on "Open Terminal Here" and write this into the terminal that pops up: